 Things to keep kids entertained at home

-With more of us being asked to work from home, or stay at home with children, we asked our family support workers and Parentline team for fun ideas to keep the kids entertained.
+Without many of the normal clubs or holidays, we asked our family support workers and Children 1st Parentline team for fun ideas to keep the kids entertained at home.

 Playing comes naturally to children – it’s been called "anything they decide to do when they are left to follow their own ideas or interests."
 Often parents will only be needed to get things started, or to help with new ideas to spark their imaginations.

 Screen time and the internet get a bad press, but having a bit of downtime with a game, video or programme is a pretty normal part of most families' lives, especially if we’re stuck indoors for a while.